kkeaveney/GenzCollectibles/README.md

-# NFT Collectibles Masterclass project deployed on Ethereum networks
+# GenzCollectibles deployed on Ethereum networks

 ### About